(Or press Esc key)

 If you've been contacted by Victim Information and Advice (VIA) you should phone the number you've been given.

-If you haven't been contacted by VIA, contact the Crown Office and Procurator Fiscal Service on:
+If you have not been contacted by VIA, contact the Crown Office and Procurator Fiscal Service on:

 Scottish Courts and Tribunals Service